front-end-foundations/session1/readme.md

 ### User Agent Styles

 User agent styles are the default styles for HTML elements.
-￼
-By default the browser has placed a 16px margin above and below the paragraph.
+By default the browser has placed margins above and below the paragraph.

 Let's add padding, border and override the margins.